shuaiking23/UdacityStorefrontBackend/README.md

 - [x] RP5 [OPTIONAL] Products by category (args: product category)
 	- `get '/products?category={{category}}'`
 	- Category filter is provided as an optional query parameter on index as `?category`
-	- Sample data uses the following categories
+	- Sample data uses the following categories (options are not case sensitive)
 		- Food
 		- Drinks
 		- Merch